lilive/Freeplane-Jumper/README.md

 You can now execute the script, you will find it in Menu > Edit > Find > Jumper.

-**This is a work in progress.
-Let me know what you think or propose improvements !
+> :bell: **This is a work in progress.
+Let me know what you think or propose improvements !**
-I will appreciate any feedback.
+> I will appreciate any feedback.
 They will help to keep me motivated to improve or maintain the script.
 Do you use it ?
-Just let me know :-)**
+Just let me know :smile:
-You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/) in the Freeplane forum.
+> You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/) in the Freeplane forum.

 ## TODO - Ideas